Office: JO 5.614

 BA, Hamilton College, 1970

-Stephen G. Rabe holds an Ashbel Smith Chair.
+Stephen G. Rabe holds an Ashbel Smith Professorship.
 He has written or edited 10 books and approximately 180 other pieces in the form of journal articles, book chapters, essays, and reviews.
 His books include:

 - The Road to OPEC: United States Relations with Venezuela, 1919-1976 (1982).